immutable/imx-core-sdk-golang/README.md

 </div>

 ---
-**The Golang SDK Interface is under active development and hasn't hit v1.0 yet.**
+**The Golang SDK interface is under active development and hasn't hit v1.0 yet.**

 Its public interface shouldn't be considered final, and we may need to release breaking changes as we push towards v1.0.